 How are Employees Categorised for Food Hygiene Training Courses?

-There are three categories of food handler that must be trained.
-These categories are based on the job of the individual and also on the type of food they handle.
+Food hygiene categories are based on the job of the individual and on the type of food they handle.
 Those involved in the handling and preparation of ‘high-risk’ foods will need more training than those only involved with ‘low-risk’ items.

 Food Safety Levels

-Level 2 – ensures that a food handler is aware of the hazards and controls associated with the types of food they produce.
+Level 2 Food Hygiene – ensures that a food handler is aware of the hazards and controls associated with the types of food they produce.

-Level 3 – ensures that supervisors are aware of the legislation applicable to food safety and how to communicate the required standards to employees.
+Level 3 Food Hygiene – ensures that supervisors are aware of the legislation applicable to food safety and how to communicate the required standards to employees.

-Level 4 – ensures that managers are aware of the procedures and standards required to ensure safe food is served at all times and that due diligence is taken.
+Level 4 Food Hygiene – ensures that managers are aware of the procedures and standards required for safe food to be served at all times and that due diligence is taken.

 What Level of Training is Required for Food Hygiene?